When Local Administration Takes Priority

 An application or petition for local administration of the estate terminates the power of the foreign personal representative to act under section 14-4205, but the local court may allow the foreign personal representative to exercise limited powers to preserve the estate.

-A.R.S. § 14-4206There is a practical safety valve built into this rule.
-The local court can grant the foreign representative limited authority to preserve estate assets during the transition.
-This prevents property from being neglected or lost while the local appointment process moves forward.
+A.R.S. § 14-4206There is a safety valve.
+The local court can grant the foreign representative limited authority to protect estate assets during the handoff.
+This prevents property from being neglected while the local process moves forward.

 Protecting People Who Relied on the Foreign Representative